Recording Policy and Guidelines

 SCOPE OF THIS CHAPTER

-'Good case recording is important to demonstrate the accountability of staff…it helps to focus the work of staff and supports effective partnerships with service users and carers.
+'Good case recording is important to demonstrate the accountability of staff...it helps to focus the work of staff working in looked after children's services to those who use those services.
 It ensures there is a documented account of the responsible authority's involvement with individual service users, families and carers and assists with continuity when workers are unavailable or change'.

 (DfE, The Children Act 1989 Guidance and Regulations - Volume 2: Care Planning, Placement and Case Review)